 • This cadence aligns closely with the standard release frequency of modern GPUs.

 While most users are content with their current rigs, a tiny but notable segment of the community exists in a state of constant hardware flux.
-Only 3% of readers identified as being perpetually dissatisfied, looking for their next upgrade immediately after completing a build.
+Only 3% of readers identified as being perpetually dissatisfied, looking for their next PC upgrade immediately after completing a build.

 What about your approach to hardware?
 Do you fall into the 47% of long-term users, or are you part of that restless 3%?
 Let us know in the comments what keeps you searching for the next big upgrade.